-- Ten workstations in the Collaboratory have ArcGIS 10.4.1, Google Earth Pro, and access to our entire Spatial Data Collection.
+- Ten workstations in the Collaboratory have ArcGIS Desktop 10.5.1, ArcGIS Pro 2.0, and access to our entire Spatial Data Collection.
 The Collaboratory also offers QGIS.

 - All Letters & Sciences Collaborate Labs have ArcGIS 10.3.1.
 When not scheduled for classes, all labs are open for general student use.

 - Various teaching labs in Geography, Earth Sciences, Bren, and other departments have ArcGIS.
 Inquire with your department.